Healthy Homes Assessment Wairoa

 Wairoa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Wairoa and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Wairoa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standards that apply or will apply to their rental properties.
+• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standard that apply or will be applied to their rental properties.

 Unreasonable Gaps & Holes